 “A test plan is a document that defines the strategy that will be used to verify that the product or system is developed according to its specifications and requirements.”

 It describes the scope of testing, testing techniques to be used, resources required for testing and the schedule of intended test activities.
 The scope helps in identifying test items and the features to be tested.
 A test plan also contain details of who will perform a given task.

 “A test plan is a document detailing the objectives, target market, internal beta team, and processes for a specific beta test for a software or hardware product.
 The plan typically contains a detailed understanding of the eventual workflow.”

 A good test plan covers all the testing phases in Software Development Life Cycle (SDLC).

 You create a test plan to verify your design and compliance with the standards.
 After design, the product development is started so you create a manufacturing or production test plan.
-If your product has different components and modules, you also need a regression test plan to verify that entire product works together flawlessly.
+If your product has different components and modules, you also need a regression testing plan to verify that entire product works together flawlessly.
 Finally, you hand over the project to client for approval.
 This phase is controlled by following user acceptance test plan.

 The format of test plan document may vary with the type of product and the organizations.
 For larger and complex projects, you can prepare a master plan with high level details of overall requirements.
 The master test plan is supported by subsidiary test plans with the required details for testing of each component or module.